rajumeher1/auto_movie_scrap_and_recommendation_system/README.md

 ## GitHub Actions

-The workflow runs monthly using:
+The workflow runs every monday using:
 ```
-cron: '39 04 1 * *'
+cron: '39 04 * * 1'
 ```

 You can also run it manually via the Actions tab.